IU-Automaton/autofile-run/README.md

 run
 ===

-Run command in the command line.
+Run command just like it was run from the command line.

 *Indigo United 2013*